Team

 Research Assistant

-I joined the StoP-AD team as a research assistant in July of 2023, and, as such, my primary tasks include data collection and entry: alongside my colleagues, I prepare participant visits, administer and score neuropsychological tests, accompany participants to MRI scans, and help upload all the data and files we collect into our secure database.
-Being fluent in French and English, I also take part in the translation of documents, forms, and communications from French to English.
+I joined the StoP-AD team as a research assistant in July of 2023, and, as such, my primary tasks include preparing participant visits, administering and scoring neuropsychological tests, and data entry.
+Since 2024, I have also taken charge of recruitment, which involves communicating with potential participants, evaluating their eligibility, and planning first visits to the research centre.
+Being fluent in French and English, I take part in the translation of documents, forms, and communications as well.

 Aurélie Garrone